BLB Solicitors

 Do I need permission to plant a hedge?

 Planting a hedge in your garden is usually permissible if it lies solely within your boundary.
-But you will require your neighbour’s permission before planting a hedge straddling the boundary line between your properties.
+However, you will need your neighbour’s permission before planting a hedge that straddles the boundary line between your properties.
 You should also agree on the position of each tree or shrub forming the hedge.
-Once growing, you will usually each be responsible for maintaining your own side of the hedge.
+Once established, you will typically be responsible for maintaining your own side of the hedge.

 Restrictions on cutting or removing a hedge